stove-jeebs/styled-dropdown/README.md

 - 'dropdown' is the id of the HTML element where the dropdown menu will be rendered.

 - The array provides the options for the dropdown menu.
 Each option is an object with two properties: href and label. href is the link to be used when this option is selected. label is the text to be displayed for this option in the dropdown menu.

-## Building the project

-You can bundle the project using Vite by running `npm run build`

-or build the project using vite's development server with `npm run dev`